 In the preparation of second revision of this standard, assistance was drawn from the following sources:

-a) ISO 3144 : 1974 Carbon disulphide for industrial use - Sampling and methods of test
+ISO 3144 : 1974 Carbon disulphide for industrial use — Sampling and methods of test

-b) BS 662 (Part 3) : 1979 Carbon disulphide for industrial use - Determination of thiophene, benzene, mercaptan (thiol), hydrocarbons and hydrogen sulphide
+BS 662 (Part 3) : 1979 Carbon disulphide for industrial use — Determination of thiophene, benzene, mercaptan (thiol), hydrocarbons and hydrogen sulphide

-In this (third) revision, description of the material and requirement of residue on evaporation have been modified.
+In this (third revision), description of the material and requirement of residue on evaporation have been modified.
 Purity being one of the important requirements has been incorporated.
 Further, carbon disulphide being highly flammable and corrosive chemical, statement like ‘as agreed between purchaser and suppliers’ in packing clause has been modified.

 The Composition of the Committee responsible for formulation of this standard is given in Annex H.